 Israeli security operations take place in the West Bank and can include military incursions.
 Acts of terrorism may result in an increase in the level of operations.

 Strict security measures have frequently been imposed following terrorist actions, and the movement of Palestinians (including dual nationals who are Australian passport holders) has been severely impeded.

-If you are in the West Bank and are caught up in military action or civil disorder, you should remain in a secure location indoors and monitor the media for information.
-In such situations, we urge you to contact the Australian Embassy in Tel Aviv immediately.
+If you are in the West Bank and are caught up in military action or civil disorder, remain in a secure location indoors and monitor the media for information.
+In such situations, contact the Australian Embassy in Tel Aviv immediately.

 Israel's border with Lebanon

 Exercise particular caution if travelling near the Lebanese border and familiarise yourself with local security arrangements.
 There is an ongoing threat of rocket attack, infiltration attempts, retaliatory fire and other militant activity along the 1949 Armistice line of separation between Israel and Lebanon (known as the 'Blue Line').

 There have also been isolated instances of kidnappings of Israeli soldiers.
 There is a significant military presence in the area.
 The security situation could deteriorate without notice.